cosmos/cosmos/README.md

 distinct genesis-validators around the globe.
 Each gensesis-validator will have 200,000 vesting gnuts, and will begin as active validators.
 Vesting gnuts are gnuts with the restriction that they cannot be transferred.
-Vesting gnuts will vest at every block over a period of 4 years.
+Vesting gnuts will vest every block over a period of 4 years.
 Unvested gnuts can be used to the full extent for voting.

 #### GnuClear Foundation